 If you own a cat and a dog you know dogs are curious about catnip – but you may be wondering if catnip for dogs is actually a thing!

-The answer is yes, there is a catnip for dogs and we are going to tell you about it!
-We have heard some people call it “dognip” and while it may not affect dogs the same way cats are affected by catnip – in most cases, it does affect your dog in some way.
+The answer is yes, there is a dog catnip and we are going to tell you all about it!
+We have heard some people call it “dognip” and while it may not have the same effect on dogs as catnip has on cats – in most cases, it will affect your dog in some way.

 The obvious comparison for dognip is catnip, which people use to train and entertain their felines.
 Related to mint, catnip doesn’t affect dogs in the same way as cats, and, in fact, it doesn’t really affect them at all.

 In this article, we’ll cover everything people need to know about dognip and catnip.

 We should probably give you a heads up to what catnip is and why it really either has no effect on your dog or sometimes can give the opposite effect on dogs than cats.

 Catnip (nepeta cataria) is a member of the mint family and has a strong aroma and downy texture.
 It contains a chemical compound called nepetalactone in the leaves and stems that produce a “high” sensation.
 Cats will feel an immediate stimulation that lasts for 10 to 15 minutes.